anusha-murali/anusha-murali.github.io/graph.md

 ## 2. Breadth First Search

 BFS is a fundamental technique for exploring a graph using a queue as the basic data structure.
+It is applicable only when all edges are of length 1.
 It has the following applications:
 1. Traversing/searching a graph: From a given source vertex to the target vertex
 2. Single Source Shortest Path (SSSP) when all edges have the same weight

 **[Breadth First Search](./bfs.md)**

 ## 3. Dijkstra's Algorithm

+Dijkstra's algorithm allows us to find the shortest paths when the edge lengths are non-negatives.
+Dijkstra’s algorithm will initially start with infinite distances and will try to improve them step by step.

 ## 4. Bellman-Ford Algorithm